 Then a colleague suggested RoboForm.

-but it’s much more.
+It’s easy to think of RoboForm as simply “yet another password database”, but it’s much more.
 That thinking actually kept me from trying it long ago – I had a password database solution as I just outlined.

 What makes RoboForm so much more than that includes:

 - RoboForm will capture passwords as you visit sites.
 That means creating the password database is not an extra maintenance step but rather a somewhat innocuous side effect of simply using the web.
 As you enter a username/password on a site, RoboForm doesn’t already know about, it simply prompts you to save it:

 (A side effect to this side effect, by the way, is that RoboForm can be used to recover passwords you’ve forgotten but that your browser’s auto-fill feature continues to enter for you.)

 - Once RoboForm has the password for a particular site, you can use the RoboForm tool bar to go directly to that site, enter the login information and submit it, all with only two mouse clicks.
 On the toolbar is a dropdown menu:

 Click on the site RoboForm knows about, and it automatically takes you there and logs you in with your credentials.

 - The RoboForm database is, of course, encrypted by default.
 RoboForm also handles the appearance and disappearance of the database gracefully.
 That means if you have RoboForm configured to look for its database on, say, a USB thumbdrive, simply inserting the thumbdrive will activate all of RoboForm’s features; remove the drive, and RoboForm quietly notices.

 - While RoboForm is not truly cross-platform, it does include a viewer that can be installed on your Pocket PC or your Palm device.
 Your RoboForm database is automatically synchronized when you synchronize your device, and you can securely view your passwords on your hand-held device.